-Keep the discussion fairly concrete for this age group.
-Relate it to personal experiences and tied closely with the daily routines of their class.
+Relate the events to their personal experiences but also ask children to explain the reason for their opinions, asking, 'And why do you think that?'
 Select from the optional activities if you want to provide skill development opportunities for students.

-- If Allen came to our school, how could you help him? • - Is it fun to be the new person in a group/class? • - Is it sometimes hard to be the new person in a group/class? - What do you need to know about in this classroom, if you're a new person? - How can we help new kids who come to our school to feel happy and safe?
+- If Allen came to our school, how could you help him? - How would it feel to be a new kid on their first day in our school? - What do you need to know about in our classroom, if you're a new person? - How can we help new kids who come to our school to feel happy and safe? - Why is it important for everyone to feel like they 'belong' in this class? - How would it feel to be left out? - Why is being friendly and helpful important?